pandas-dev/pandas/doc/source/basics.rst

     In [56]: pd.Series(['foo', 'bar', 'baz']) == pd.Series(['foo'])
     ValueError: Series lengths must match to compare

-Note that this is different from the numpy behavior where a comparison can be broadcast:
+Note that this is different from the NumPy behavior where a comparison can be broadcast:

 .. ipython:: python